holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Application Security
 ![](images/ThreatTags/PreventionAVERAGE.png)

-Yes container security is important, but in most cases, it is not the lowest hanging fruit for an attacker.
+Yes, container security is important, but in most cases, it is not the lowest hanging fruit for an attacker.

 Application security is still the weakest point for compromise.
-It is usually much easier to attack an application running in a container or anywhere for that matter than it is to break container isolation or any security offered by containers or their infrastructure.
-Once an attacker has exploited any one of the commonly exploited vulnerabilities (such as any of the OWASP Top 10 for starters) still being introduced and found in our applications on a daily basis, and subsequently performed a remote code execution for example, and ex-filled the database, no amount of container security is going to mitigate this.
+It is usually much easier to attack an application running in a container, or anywhere for that matter, than it is to break container isolation or any security offered by containers and their infrastructure.
+Once an attacker has exploited any one of the commonly exploited vulnerabilities, such as any of the OWASP Top 10, still being introduced and found in our applications on a daily basis, and subsequently performs remote code execution, then exfils the database, no amount of container security is going to mitigate this.

-During and before my [interview](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) of Diogo MÃ³nica on Docker Security for the Software Engineering Radio show, we discussed Isolation concepts, many of which I have covered above.
+During and before my [interview](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) of Diogo Monica on Docker Security for the Software Engineering Radio show, we discussed isolation concepts, many of which I have covered above.
 Diogo mentioned: "why does isolation even matter when an attacker already has access to your internal network?"
 There are very few attacks that require escaping from a container or VM in order to succeed, there are just so many easier approaches to compromise.
-Yes, this may be an issue for the cloud providers that are hosting containers and VMs, but for most businesses, the most common attack vectors are still attacks focussing on our weakest areas, such as people, password stealing, spear phishing, uploading and execution of web shells, compromising social media accounts, weaponised documents, and ultimately application security, as I have [mentioned many times](https://blog.binarymist.net/presentations-publications/#nzjs-2017-the-art-of-exploitation) before.
+Yes, this may be an issue for the cloud providers that are hosting containers and VMs, but for most businesses, the most common attack vectors are still attacks focusing on our weakest areas, such as people, password stealing, spear phishing, uploading and execution of web shells, compromising social media accounts, weaponised documents, and ultimately application security, as I have [mentioned many times](https://blog.binarymist.net/presentations-publications/#nzjs-2017-the-art-of-exploitation) before.

-Diogo and myself also had a [discussion](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) about the number of container vs VM vulnerabilities, and it is pretty clear that there are far more vulnerabilities [affecting VMs](https://xenbits.xen.org/xsa/) than there are [affecting containers](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=docker).
+Diogo and I also had a [discussion](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) about the number of container vs VM vulnerabilities, and it is pretty clear that there are far more vulnerabilities [affecting VMs](https://xenbits.xen.org/xsa/) than there are [affecting containers](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=docker).

 VMs have memory isolation, but many of the bugs listed in the [Xen CVEs](https://xenbits.xen.org/xsa/) alone circumvent memory isolation benefits that VMs may have provided.

-Another point that Diogo raised was the ability to monitor/inspect and control the behaviour of applications within containers.
-In VMs there is so much activity that is unrelated to your applications, so although you can monitor activity within VMs, the noise to signal ratio is just to high to get accurate indications of what is happening in and around your application that actually matters to you.
+Another point that Diogo raised was the ability to monitor, inspect, and control the behaviour of applications within containers.
+In VMs there is so much activity that is unrelated to your applications, so although you can monitor activity within VMs, the noise to signal ratio is just too high to get accurate indications of what is happening in and around your application that actually matters to you.
 VMs also provide very little ability to control the resources associated with your running application(s).
 Inside of a container, you have your application and hopefully little else.
 With the likes of [Control Groups](#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-control-groups) you have many points at which you can monitor and control aspects of the application environment.

 As mentioned above, Docker containers are immutable, and can be run read-only.

-The Secure Developer podcast with Guy Podjarny interviewing Ben Bernstein (CEO and founder of [Twistlock](#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-twistlock)) - [show #7 Understanding Container Security](http://www.heavybit.com/library/podcasts/the-secure-developer/ep-7-understanding-container-security/) also echo's these same sentiments.
+The Secure Developer podcast with Guy Podjarny interviewing Ben Bernstein (CEO and founder of [Twistlock](#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-twistlock)) - [show #7 Understanding Container Security](http://www.heavybit.com/library/podcasts/the-secure-developer/ep-7-understanding-container-security/) also echos these same sentiments.

 Also be sure to check the [Additional Resources](#additional-resources-vps-countermeasures-docker) chapter for many excellent resources I collected along the way on Docker security.

 ### Using Components with Known Vulnerabilities
 ![](images/ThreatTags/PreventionEASY.png)

-Just do not do this.
-Either stay disciplined and upgrade your servers manually or automate it.
-Start out the way you intend to go.
+Do not do this.
+Stay disciplined and upgrade your servers manually, or automate it.
 Work out your strategy for keeping your system(s) up to date and patched.
 There are many options here.
 If you go auto, make sure you test on a staging environment before upgrading live.

 ### Schedule Backups {#vps-countermeasures-schedule-backups}
 ![](images/ThreatTags/PreventionEASY.png)

 Make sure all your data and VM images are backed up routinely.
 Make sure you test that restoring your backups work.
-Backup or source control system files, deployment scripts and what ever else is important to you.
+Backup or source control system files, deployment scripts, and what ever else is important to you.
 Make sure you have backups of your backups and source control.
 There are plenty of [tools](http://www.debianhelp.co.uk/backuptools.htm) available to help.
-Also make sure you are backing up the entire VM if your machine is a virtual guest by export/import OVF files.
+Also make sure you are backing up the entire VM if your machine is a virtual guest by export/import of OVF files.
 I also like to backup all the VM files.
 Disk space is cheap.
 Is there such a thing as being too prepared for a disaster?
-I don't think I have seen it yet.
+I don't think so.
 It is just a matter of time before you will be calling on your backups.

 ### Host Firewall
 ![](images/ThreatTags/PreventionEASY.png)

 This is one of the last things you should look at.
 In fact, it is not really needed if you have taken the time to remove unnecessary services and harden what is left.
 If you use a host firewall keep your set of rules to a minimum to reduce confusion and increase legibility.
-Maintain both ingress & egress.
+Maintain both ingress and egress.

 ### Preparation for DMZ
 ![](images/ThreatTags/PreventionAVERAGE.png)

-The following is a final type of check-list that I like to use before opening a hardened web server to the world.
+The following is a final checklist that I like to use before opening a hardened web server to the world.
 You will probably have additional items you can add.

 #### Confirm DMZ has

 1. [Network Intrustion Dettection System (NIDS)](#network-countermeasures-lack-of-visibility-nids), Network Intrusion Prevention System (NIPS) installed and configured correctly.
-Snort is a good place to start for the NIDS part, although with some work Snort can help with the [Prevention](https://www.ibm.com/developerworks/community/blogs/58e72888-6340-46ac-b488-d31aa4058e9c/entry/august_8_2012_12_01_pm6?lang=en) also.
+Snort is a good place to start for the NIDS part, although with some work, Snort can also help with [Prevention](https://www.ibm.com/developerworks/community/blogs/58e72888-6340-46ac-b488-d31aa4058e9c/entry/august_8_2012_12_01_pm6?lang=en).
 2. Incoming access from your LAN or where ever you plan on administering it from.
 3. Rules for outgoing and incoming access to/from LAN, WAN tightly filtered.

 #### Additional Web Server Preparation

-1. Set-up and configure your soft web server
+1. Set up and configure your web server
-2. Set-up and configure caching proxy.
+2. Set up and configure caching proxy.
 Ex:
   * node-http-proxy
   * TinyProxy
   * Varnish